samhaxr/BlockCypherv1.0/README.md

 # BlockCypherv1.0
 BlockCypher is a script that can be used with coinBase transactions.
 Once you make a transaction, your wallet should give you an option to view the transaction on a block explorer or give you the transaction ID.
 Paste the transaction ID in BlockCypher script and hit return key to track BTC confirmation level.

+You can also track someone else transaction if you have their transaction ID.

 # YouTube
 https://www.youtube.com/watch?v=IGhA9Yj1vJ8&feature=youtu.be